NorthCapDiamond/Mac-users-life/Ubuntu-VM-Install.md

 qemu-system-x86_64 -hda ubuntu.qcow2 -boot d -cdrom ubuntu-22.04.3-desktop-amd64.iso  -m 2G -usb -machine pc
 ```

+Now you'll have to set up your system.
+Interface of Ubuntu is going to help you )))

 ...💀☠️ 2000 year Later ☠️💀 ...

 **Step 5**